On some non-linear boundary value problems related to a Black--Scholes model with transaction costs: Introduction

-This paper is organized as follows: in Section $2$, we consider problem (\ref{p}) with Di\-ri\-chlet conditions.
-So, we start from paper \cite{gromor} and we generalize it by considering variable volatility and by dropping the condition $V_c < V_d$.
-In Section $3$ we deal with problem (\ref{p}) on its full version, that is, with functional boundary conditions.
+This paper is organized as follows: in Section $2$, we introduce an auxiliary non-linear boundary value problem and the notions of upper and lower solutions used later.
+In Section $3$, we consider the problem (\ref{p}) with Di\-ri\-chlet boundary conditions.
+So, we start from paper \cite{gromor} and we generalize it by considering $p(x),q(x)$ instead of constants $p,q$, which corresponds to variable volatility in the (BS) model, and by dropping the condition $V_c < V_d$.
+In Section $4$, we deal with the problem (\ref{p}) on its full version, that is, with functional boundary conditions.
 Namely, we provide a result on the existence of extremal solutions between lower and upper solutions, by using a generalized iteration with Dirichlet problems.
-Some examples of application are provided too.
-Inspired by \cite{amsab} and \cite{gromor}, the trick to obtain solutions for (\ref{p}) is to consider the following related problem:
+Some examples of application are provided, too.